mepujan/Time_Doctor_Be/README.md

 2. Install all the packages required using command:
 `npm install`

-3. Create .env file and include all database configuration and other secret keys as per the `configuration/config.js` file:
+3. Create .env file and include all database configuration and other secret keys as per the `configurations/config.js` file:

+4. Create folders `images/profile_picture` in project level directory.
+This folder consist of all the images uploaded to the database.

-4. Create Database name `timedoctor` in mysql.
+5. Create Database name `timedoctor` in mysql.

-5. Run the project using commands:
+6. Run the project using commands:
 `npm run dev` or
 `npm start`